 - Federation of Accrediting Agencies of the Philippines

-What is the maximum term for the study now, pay later program of LBP?
+What is the maximum term for LBP ACADEME?

-According to the bank, the promissory note is payable for up to three years.
+According to LANDBANK, the promissory note for the prgram is payable for up to three years.

 What is the interest rate of LANDBANK ACADEME?